geroldmeisinger/ComfyUI-outputlists-combiner/src_README.md

 *Wait, what?*

 Yeah, I didn't know about it either.
 Apparently everytime you see the symbol `𝌠` it's an [output list](https://docs.comfy.org/custom-nodes/backend/lists).
-This feature seems very underutilized but it allows values to be processed sequentially without weird workarounds (like for-loops, increment counters or external python scripts) which makes them perfect for prompt combinations and XYZ-gridplots.
+This feature is very underutilized but it allows you to be process sequentially without weird workarounds (like for-loops, increment counters or external python scripts) and makes it perfect for prompt combinations and XYZ-gridplots.
 I always found grids a hazzle in ComfyUI whereas they were straightforward in Automatic1111.
 Most custom nodes either require a lot of manual work or you have to use some extra-special nodes (like custom KSamplers).
 This project tries to make good use of output lists, integrate well with the ComfyUI's paradigm and finally make XYZ-gridplots easy to use again.

 **Make sure you understand what's happening in this example as it's crucial to work with the following nodes!**